mhered/sevillabot/activity_log.md

 This will require a line-following algorithm.
 I think there are specific line-detection sensors, otherwise I could use a camera.
 Potentially I could use a Lidar to stay away from the walls.

+4/1 We bought a line sensor, built a support and tested the sensor on a black line over white background.
+It was not very robust, perhaps related to calibration with direct light and shadows?
+We need to modify the code to detect a white line over black background.
+Also, need to add a PID, but I need a working robot base to calibrate the gains and test it!

 ## [Eco-Disaster](https://piwars.org/2024-disaster-zone/challenges/eco-disaster/)- Sort the barrels of toxic waste!

 ### Challenge description